KyerHarris/Startup/README.md

 3/6 Simon JS
     I learn best for sure when I just jump into the deep end and figure it out.
 I try and use all the practices to work on my startup and think of how I can use them correctly.
 It was great to see the examples in Simon and think of how I can implement them in my startup.
 I especially found helpful seeing the use of asyncs and promises to help me get an idea for what goes on in there and a more real life application as opposed to a simple "moo" that doesn't really convey the full usefullness.

+3/10 Startup JS
+    I loved to make this project.
+CSS and html without Javascript feel so empty, but as soon as you add in the javaScript the code sputters to life.
+Suddenly I have a reason to make my html elements and css elements functional.
+My buttons actually mean something.
+My website actually has purpose.
+Up next I need to work on making my functions async and returning promises so that they can run in tandem with my main thread.